 Trend Following (Algo) Strategy

 The premise of this strategy is that whatever is happening will continue happening (especially when it comes to a strong trend).
 In this example, I’m using 5 consecutive green candles as an indicator of a strong trend.
-Because something is obviously causing such a clear move in one direction. entry position (white dot) and exit position (yellow square) In the code below, using the Badger […]
+Because something is obviously causing such a clear move in one direction. entry position (white dot) and exit position (yellow square) The code In the code below, using […]

 Read More...